Quick Answer 🔍How many people are happy with their jobs in 2024?

 Businesses want to know what they are getting in return for their investments (ROI), so it makes sense that they would include job satisfaction and workplace wellness in their metrics.

-According to job satisfaction stats, wellness programs promote employee productivity.
+According to the stats, wellness programs promote employee productivity.

 This is likely due to how the employees feel they are working for a business that cares about their health and wellness.